 An information sheet on the complaints procedure and an A3 poster are available to members.
 Email firstname.lastname@example.org for a copy of the poster.

-Students should start with the college's internal complaints process.
-If the problem is still not resolved, and it concerns an English language course leading to an external qualification, the student should complain to the exam board or qualifications awarding body involved.
+As with students at privately-owned centres, students should start with the centre's internal complaints process.
+If the problem is not resolved, and the complaint is about an English language course, the student should contact English UK.